How much do twins cost compared to singletons? Don’t forget these overlooked and surprising costs of raising twins to better prepare.

 The costs of raising twins come not just in what we spend but in what we lose.

 Take your income.
 Working until the babies are born may not be the most comfortable or possible arrangement with twins.
-At 32 weeks pregnant, you’ll be as big as if you were carrying a singleton at 40 weeks.
+At 32 weeks pregnant, you might be as big as if you were carrying a singleton at 40 weeks.

 And sometimes, you may not even have a choice.
-Your doctor could place you on early bed rest, or you might have complications that take you out of work earlier than with a singleton.
+Your doctor could place you on early bed rest, or you might have complications that take you out of work earlier.
 Perhaps you have an extended maternity leave because of a C-section or health issues.

-With my singleton, I gave birth to him the next day I stopped working.
-But with the twins and the complications I had, I needed to go on bed rest at 31 weeks (and not work completely at 32).
+With my singleton, I worked up to the day I gave birth.
+But with the twins and the complications I had, I needed to go on bed rest at 31 weeks (and stopped working completely at 32).

 To prepare, save several weeks’ or even months’ worth of expenses to cover reduced income.
 You can also reserve vacation days to pad your income during extended leave.